Sir William Mount, 1st Baronet: Law and politics

 He was called to the Bar by the Inner Temple in 1893.
 Between 1896 and 1903 he served as assistant private secretary to two Chancellors of Exchequer, Sir Michael Hicks Beach (later Viscount St. Aldwyn) and (from October 1902) Charles Thomson Ritchie (later Lord Ritchie of Dundee).

 After his father stepped down as member for the South, or Newbury division of Berkshire in 1900 he was elected and served for six years before being defeated at the 1906 general election by his Liberal opponent.
 In the January 1910 general election he stood again and succeeded in regaining his seat where he remained until resigning in 1922.

 Berkshire appointments

 He was a deputy lieutenant and magistrate for Berkshire and was elected chairman of the Berkshire county council in 1926.

 Baronetcy

 He was created a baronet in the 1921 Birthday Honours.

 Marriage and family

 Mount married Hilda Lucy Adelaide Low on 9 November 1899 in Kensington, London, Middlesex.
 Hilda was born 23 May 1875 to William Malcolm Low and wife (m.
 30 July 1872), Lady Ida Matilda Alice Feilding.
 She died 3 April 1950.

-Mount and his wife were parents to Sir William Mount, 2nd Baronet, Robert Francis Mount and George Richard Mount.
+Mount and his wife were parents to Sir William Mount, 2nd Baronet, Robert Francis ("Robin") Mount, and George Richard Mount.